redhat-actions/s2i-build/README.md

 </table>

-Below is an example for end to end workflow to build and push a Java application image using s2i-build.
+## Builder Images

+Please refer [here](https://github.com/redhat-actions/s2i-build/blob/main/builder-images.md) for curated list of well maintained builder images to use for S2I.

 ## Examples

+Below is an example for end to end workflow to build and push a Java application image using s2i-build action.

 ```yaml
 # This workflow builds a container image of a java